skg-if/ext-tmpl/data-model/index.md

   -v `pwd`/target/generated-doc:/usr/local/widoco/out:Z \
   dgarijo/widoco -ontFile in/tmpl.ttl -outFolder out -rewriteAll -noPlaceHolderText
 ```
-and the files produced under `generated-doc` have been placed in the extension repository as indicated [here](../structure).
+The files produced under `generated-doc` have been placed in the extension repository as indicated [here](../structure).